Master in Marketing

 - Pricing strategy

-- Optional: Startup launch courses in collaboration HEC-42 Startup Launchpad
+- Optional: Startup launch courses in collaboration with HEC Startup Launchpad

 - Sustainability-driven marketing

 In the second part of the curriculum, students can choose specialization courses to deepen their knowledge in a topical field of marketing and business.